The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 HMRC needs to explain why it needs further information from the taxpayer

-further suitable evidence needs to be obtained to assist in resolving the
+further suitable evidence needs to be obtained to assist

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.